bdecon/econ_data/README.md

 3) [bd CPS](https://github.com/bdecon/econ_data/tree/master/bd_CPS) (a tool for creating harmonized partial extracts from Current Population Survey public use microdata)
 * bd_CPS_dd.ipynb
 * bd_CPS_reader.ipynb
-* bd_CPS_grapher.ipynb
+* additional notebooks, see link.

-If you have a question or find an error, please feel free to e-mail me at brian.w.dew@gmail.com.
+If you have a question or find an error, please e-mail me at brian.w.dew@gmail.com.